ADA-research/nnv-bound-configuration/README.md

 precompute_relaxation():

-Here, upper and lower bounds are computed here, where the function is called per activation layer (referred to as ‘name’).
+Here, upper and lower bounds are computed here, where the function is called per activation layer.